club-lounge/club-lounge.github.io/index.md

 * There will be filter based on the event's tags so user can find events based on their interests.
 * Profile page will be able to post user's joined clubs and registered events.
 * More info on "Join a club" will be able to show all the events hosted by the club themselves, even the members of the club.

+#### User Feedback

+Yeji Lee (Former UH Manoa sutdent)
+"I was able to to join a club, created a club, and join any upcoming events avaliable.
+However, one of the problems that I came across was uploading a image on my profile.
+I also can't edit my profile's image."